sleggat/TallyHo/README.md

 #### TallyHo is simple by design and I have no intention of adding the following;

 - Invoice Creation
-- Multi-user Support
+- Multiple User/Team Support, including authentication
-- Multi-currencies (e.g per client)
+- Multiple currencies (e.g per client)

 ## Installation: